ultrajacobboy/act-track/README.md

 # act-track
-act-track is a simple activity tracker that will notify you via Pushover (and soon to be discord) whenever you would like!
+act-track is a simple activity tracker that will notify you via Pushover or Discord whenever you would like!

 # Installation
 Use `git` to clone this repo.